Caseware Master Product & Services Agreement

 1.1 Upon the execution of an Order Form for certain Services, Caseware will provide Customer in accordance with the Agreement, access to and use of those specific Services on a non-exclusive, non-transferable, non-assignable basis for the applicable Services Subscription Term identified in the Order Form.

 1.2 Unless earlier terminated in accordance with this Agreement, each right to use the Services will expire at the end of the applicable Services Subscription Term.
 Prior to the expiration of the applicable Services Subscription Term, Caseware will issue an Order Form to the Customer for the renewal of the Customer's access and use of the Services.
 If payment for the renewal term is not received by Caseware on or before the due date indicated in the Order Form, Customer's access to the Services may be terminated.

 2.1 In accordance with the terms and conditions of the Agreement, the Services may be accessed and used by Permitted Users by way of the Internet from a computing device in a manner described in the Documentation for the language version selected.
 Each Permitted User shall register with Caseware to obtain valid credentials (user ID and password) for accessing the Services.

 3. Support, Service Levels & Maintenance

-3.1 During the Services Subscription Term, Caseware will provide Customer the Support Services set out in the Caseware SLA.
-Support Services, as defined in the SLA, will consist of technical support, error analysis and correction, access to on-line releases and other resources and information regarding the Services.
-Service levels for the Support Services, as well as resolution times for Downtown and Defects, as defined in the SLA, are also set out in and governed by the SLA.
+3.1 During the Services Subscription Term, Caseware will provide the Customer with the Support Services set out in the Caseware SLA.
+Support Services, as defined in the SLA, will consist of technical support, error analysis and correction, access to online releases and other resources and information regarding the Services.
+Service levels for the Support Services, as well as resolution times for Downtime and Defects, as defined in the SLA, are also set out in and governed by the SLA.